EvoNerd/Xtreme_heat/README.md

 The subfolder "./raw_data" contains several subsubfolders that are prefixed with "serial_transf--" followed by a date (i.e., corresponding to the starting date of that experiment).
 This is the data for the serial transfer experiment: csv files with the flow cytometry cell counts from FCS Express, xlsx files with the flow cytometry well volume from Attune, and txt files with the OD data.

-Note that the data and analysis of the supernatant experiments is not (yet?) available.
+As yet, the protocol, data, and analysis of the spent media experiments performed by Zachary Bailey are not available here (yet?).

 ## Writing folder